Fourth sDiv Call for Working Groups - now open!

 1 About iDiv

-2 Goals of sDiv – the tool to create synergy
+2 sDiv – the tool to create synergy

-Building upon experiences gained in other successful synthesis programs, we have established sDiv to offer national and international workshops, postdoc positions and a sabbatical program. sDiv is an important instrument of iDiv to foster theoretical and synthetic thinking in biodiversity sciences by bringing together researchers from different projects and disciplines and by providing conditions that promote the creative process.
+Building upon experience gained in other successful synthesis programs, we have established sDiv to offer national and international working groups, postdoc positions and a sabbatical program. sDiv is an important instrument of iDiv to foster theoretical and synthetic thinking in biodiversity sciences by bringing together researchers from different projects and disciplines and by providing conditions that promote the creative process.

-Though a stand-alone construct, sDiv is physically integrated into the active research centre of iDiv, where, once all positions have been filled, over 150 scientists will cover a wide spectrum of modern integrative biodiversity research.
+Though a stand-alone construct, sDiv is physically integrated into the active research centre of iDiv, with over 150 scientists, covering a wide spectrum of modern integrative biodiversity research.
 The core of the iDiv philosophy is that of synergy, which is achieved by interaction between sDiv visitors and resident scientists.
-Formally, this is achieved by inclusion of at least one iDiv member in each working group/workshop and by mandatory reporting sessions open to all iDiv scientists during the course of each workshop.
-Interaction is informally promoted by social rooms (recreation area, cafeteria, library, white boards in open spaces etc).
-We hope that sDiv visitors will bring in fresh ideas and views and may be interested in collaboration with iDiv scientists beyond the scope of their workshop.
-The body of resident scientists in turn represents a unique concentration of expertise in biodiversity science, and sDiv visitors are encouraged to approach them for help and discussion.
+Formally, this is achieved by inclusion of at least one iDiv member in each working group and by mandatory reporting sessions open to all iDiv scientists during the course of each working group meeting.
+Interaction within and beyond the working group members is promoted by an informal get-together with iDiv researchers after the seminar and with white boards and sofas in open spaces etc. We hope that sDiv visitors will bring in fresh ideas and views and may be interested in collaboration with iDiv scientists beyond the scope of their working group.
+The body of resident scientists in turn represents a unique concentration of expertise in biodiversity science, and sDiv visitors are encouraged to approach them for help and discussions.

-Together with a large group of international synthesis centres, sDiv is part of the informal International Joint Synthesis Centre Initiative.
-We aim to develop close cooperation across centres in the upcoming years, to include a mutual consultancy, exchange of applications and evaluation tools and, most importantly, joint workshops, particularly with respect to projects of high societal relevance.
+Together with a large group of international synthesis centres, sDiv is part of the informal International Synthesis Consortium.
+We aim to develop close cooperation across centres in the upcoming years, to include a mutual consultancy, exchange of applications and evaluation tools and, most importantly, joint meetings, particularly with respect to projects of high societal relevance.

-Additionally, sDiv is a partner of a cross-continental collaboration between the US-based Socio-environmental Synthesis Center (SeSynC) and the Germany-based Helmholtz Centre for Environmental Research (UFZ).
-As a result of this collaboration six working groups are jointly funded over the next two years under the thematic umbrella ’Biodiversity and Ecosystem Services’.
+Additionally, sDiv is a partner of a cross-continental collaboration between the US-based Socio-environmental Synthesis Center (SESYNC) and the Germany-based Helmholtz Centre for Environmental Research (UFZ).
+As a result of this collaboration, six working groups were successfully funded over the last two years under the thematic umbrella ’Biodiversity and Ecosystem Services’.

-As part of the equal opportunity policy, iDiv provides an option for flexible childcare, which could take care for your kid(s), while you are attending the workshop or in case of a longer stay, while you are waiting for other child care options, like kinder garden etc. If you have any further questions related to it, please contact the sDiv coordinator.
+As part of our equal opportunity policy, iDiv provides an option for flexible childcare while you are attending the meetings or, in case of a longer stay, while you are waiting for other childcare options like kindergarten etc. If you have any further questions regarding this subject, please contact the sDiv coordinator.

-sDiv is coordinated by Dr. Marten Winter, a scientist with a strong background in biodiversity research, supported by a secretary and a dedicated team of assistants. sDivis supported as a top priority by iDiv’s General IT Support Unit, the Bioinformatics and Biodiversity Informatics Unit and the centre’s administration.
+sDiv is coordinated by Dr. Marten Winter, a scientist with a strong background in biodiversity research, supported by a dedicated administrative team. sDiv is supported as a top priority by iDiv’s General IT Support Unit, the Bioinformatics and Biodiversity Informatics Unit and the centre’s administration.

 To sum up, iDiv of which sDiv is part of, is a great place to do biodiversity science: extremely skilled and open-minded scientists, highly international, a very interactive and fruitful atmosphere, and last but not least being situated in Leipzig, a great place to live or visit and one of the “must-see places” according e.g. to NY Times (2010).